SorenHeinze/gap_jumper/README.md

                         Galactic coordinates to start routing from --destcoords X Y Z, -d X Y Z
+                        Galactic coordinates of target destination --neutron-boosting bool, -nb bool
+                        Utilize Neutron boosting.
+If set to True the file must be in the folder as specified in the sourcecode (for now)
-                        Galactic coordinates of target destination --cached              Reuse nodes data from previous run --starsfile FILE      Path to EDSM system coordinates JSON file --max-tries N, -N N   How many times to shuffle and reroute before
+  --cached              Reuse nodes data from previous run --starsfile FILE      Path to EDSM system coordinates JSON file --max-tries N, -N N   How many times to shuffle and reroute before